praekelt/numi-api/docs/index.rst

   Creates a :ref:`password reset request <data-password-resets>` for the user with the email address provided in the request body.

+  If a user with the given email address is found, the user will be sent an email containing a link to be accessed in order to confirm the reset and choose a new password.

   .. sourcecode:: http

     POST /password-resets/ HTTP/1.1